w3c/cogai/README.md

 * Collaboration on defining use cases, requirements and datasets for use in demonstrators
 * Work on open source implementations and scaling experiments
-* Work on identifying application areas, e.g.
+* Work on identifying and analysing application areas, e.g.
   * Helping non-programmers to work with data
   * Cognitive agents in support of customer services
   * Smart chatbots for personal healthcare